 The holy protocol for Yom Kippur has several facets.
 First the date must be discerned.
 Secondly, the High Priest is to take off his usual 'coat of man colors', and put on instead special garments of the purest white.
 Then, outside the Holy Place, in the sight of all the people, the High Priest is to act out a prophetic drama of atonement.
 From among the goats in the kohanim's flock of firstborns two special kids are to be chosen.
-The High Priest is then to cast lots to determine which of these
+The High Priest is then to cast lots to determine which of these young goats is to become a surrogate of korban chata't and which will be led outside the camp and released.

-4 Tradition has it that this is the day that Moshe returned from Mount Sinai bearing the second set of tablets to show the world Israel had received atonement for the making of the golden calf.
+&lt;sup>5 Tradition has it that this is the day that Moshe returned from Mount Sinai bearing the second set of tablets to show the world Israel had received atonement for the making of the golden calf.
 The mo'edim of the Holy One not only commemorate historical events - the revelation that came with the original event is released afresh into the world each year on the appointed date.
 Thus, the day chosen as the prototypical Day of Atonement was the day the Holy One forgave the sin of the golden calf.
 And thus, that day each year holds the same potential for atonement for each person alive on that day.